OpenNebula/website/content/product/cloud_cluster_provisioning/cloud_cluster_provisions/onprem_cluster.md

 ## Cluster Types

 The **On-Premises** clusters utilize existing physical or virtual servers as OpenNebula Hosts.
-These clusters can operate using LXC or KVM hypervisors.
+These clusters can operate using KVM hypervisors.

 ## On-Premises Cluster Implementation